 Python and Julia used in Alsvid are modern programming languages available for Linux, Mac OS, and Windows operating systems at no cost from many sources.

 Alsvid routines are based on standard libraries.
-It is not a library in itself, but a collection of command line programs that could used out of the box, or provide templates for your own special applications when scripted or customized astronomical data processing is required.
+This collection of command line programs could be used out of the box, or could provide templates for your own special applications when scripted or customized astronomical data processing is required.
 The Julia code provides a bridge for astronomers to a fast versatile enviroment for analysis and processing.